expo/expo/docs/pages/guides/using-sentry.md

 <PlatformsSection title="Platform compatibility" android emulator ios simulator web />

-## How to add Sentry to your Expo project
+## Installating and configuring Sentry

 ### Step 0: Sign up for a Sentry account and create a project